efeacer/EPFL_ML_Project1/Scripts/ReadMe.txt

 			coded hyperparameters (intended use for testing)

-			ii) python run.py -pd -gs -> to process and create data sets, tune the hyperparameters with a grid search with cross validation and then train the model (needs some time)
+			ii) python run.py -pd -gs -> to process and create data sets, tune the hyperparameters with a grid search with cross validation and then train the model (takes some time)

 			Note: You can omit the '-pd' option after the processed data sets are created in  this (Scripts) folder.
 You should not omit this option in the very first execution, otherwise